danielfears/warden/README.md

 (warden- commands can be run from any directory)

 * To install, run '. install.sh'
-* To uninstall, run 'warden-purge'
+* To uninstall, run 'warden-uninstall'

 Usage Guide

-* 'warden-add' - adds and encrypts a new set of credentials.
+* 'warden-add' - stores a new set of credentials under an account name.
-* 'warden-load' - loads a set of existing credentials.
+* 'warden-source' - sources a set of stored credentials using an account name.
+* 'warden-list' - lists all currently stored accounts.

 Authored by Daniel Fears.